 A refugee from Iraq who arrived in New Haven years ago was asked, “Of all the things you needed when you arrived in the US—housing, employment, education, food, healthcare—what did you need the most?”

 His answer: “Respect.”

-In the ten years I have been the director of IRIS, I have worked with over 1,000 refugees.
+In the eleven years I have been the director of Iris, I have worked with over 1,250 refugees.
 The nationalities have changed, programs have grown, services improved, staff have come and gone, the challenges and frustrations and joys raise and lower our spirits, and we never have enough money to do what we need to do.
 But, through it all, we have treated refugees – our newest Americans – with respect.

 Welcoming persecuted people to the United States and helping them start new lives is our nation's oldest and most noble tradition.
 The basic goal of refugee resettlement is to save lives.
 The bonus, for Americans, is that refugees enrich our lives.
 Refugees bring remarkable skills and experiences.
 They help to internationalize our perspective on the world, and they strengthen our economy.